Personalized Harper Storybook — Make Her the Hero

 Sample Story Featuring Harper

 Everyone knew the old lighthouse was haunted.
 Everyone except Harper, who thought "haunted" was just another word for "lonely."
 Armed with a flashlight and her characteristic musical, Harper climbed the winding stairs one foggy evening.
 At the top, she found not a ghost, but a Guardian—a being made entirely of collected moonlight who had been keeping ships safe for centuries.
 "I'm not haunted," the Guardian said softly, its voice like wind through sails.
 "I'm just forgotten.
 Lighthouses used to be appreciated.
 Now ships have GPS."
 Harper spent the evening listening to the Guardian's stories: of storms survived, ships guided home, and sailors who waved thanks from distant decks.
 "Would you like some company sometimes?"
 Harper asked.
 The Guardian's glow brightened.
 "You would do that?
 Visit an old lighthouse keeper?"
 And so began Harper's secret tradition—evening visits to hear stories that no book contained.
-In return, Harper brought drawings of the ships the Guardian had saved, reminding it that some stories are never truly forgotten, especially when told by musical children who know how to listen.
+In return, Harper brought drawings of the ships the Guardian had saved, reminding it that some stories are never forgotten, especially when told by musical children who know how to listen.

 Read 2 more sample stories for Harper ▾